 The Andaman and Nicobar Islands are home to several uninhabited islands that have become popular destinations for tourists seeking pristine natural beauty and unique experiences.
 The Andaman Islands, an archipelago in the Bay of Bengal, is a tropical paradise known for its pristine beaches, azure waters and lush greenery.
 These islands are a haven of natural beauty, boasting white sandy shores lined with swaying palm trees, coral reefs teeming with vibrant marine life and dense forests that shelter unique wildlife.
 The islands’ untouched charm and tranquil atmosphere make them a favourite destination for travellers seeking serenity and adventure alike.

-Suggested Read: Travel tips for Andaman and Fairs and Festivals in Andaman
+Suggested Read: How to reach Andaman and Places to visit in Andaman

 Havelock Island, with its world-renowned Radhanagar Beach, captivates visitors with its turquoise waters and golden sunsets.
 Neil Island, often called the Garden of Andaman, enchants with its coral lagoons and secluded beaches.
 For the adventurous, the islands offer thrilling activities such as scuba diving, snorkelling and trekking.
 Barren Island, home to India’s only active volcano, provides a surreal and unique experience for explorers.